Blueberry

 - High levels of fats called triglycerides in the blood (hypertriglyceridemia).
 Early research shows that taking a single dose of blueberry leaf extract might help to reduce levels of fats in the blood after a meal in people with this condition.

 - Arthritis in children (juvenile idiopathic arthritis).
-Early research shows that drinking blueberry juice daily while using the medication etanercept reduces symptoms of arthritis in children better than the medication alone.
+Early research shows that drinking blueberry juice daily while using the medication etanercept reduces concerns of arthritis in children better than the medication alone.
 Drinking blueberry juice might also reduce side effects caused by etanercept.

 - Bad circulation.